iomax/homebridge-mqttgaragedoor/README.md

   "accessory": "mqttgaragedoor",
   "name": "SWITCH NAME",
   "url": "URL OF THE BROKER",
-  "username": "USERNAME OF THE BROKER",
+  "send_command": "OPTIONAL SET THE COMMAND TO SEND TO TOPIC EXAMPLE: garage_click", "json_path": "OPTIONAL IF MQTT MESSAGE NEEDS JSON PARSING USE THIS OPTION TO SET JSON PATH EXAMPLE: some_path", "username": "USERNAME OF THE BROKER",
   "password": "PASSWORD OF THE BROKER",
   "caption": "SWITCH LABEL",